swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 6. Ran the Evidently UI locally and inspected the dashboard
 7. Wired the reference build into the DVC pipeline
 8. Run the pipeline, generated logs, and opened the dashboard
-9. Committed the changes to Git
+9. Committed the changes to DVC and Git

 You fixed some of the previous issues: